 Getting the right HVAC tools and gauges is as important as having the right ingredients in cooking.
 Furthermore, utilizing the right tools is one big step in having the right system.
 Thus, it is advisable for HVAC practitioners, especially for beginners, to know what basic tools are currently used today.

 One basic HVAC tool is the wrench.
 This device is used to tighten or loosen bolts (usually those with hex heads) and nuts.
 There are many kinds of wrenches: open-end, combination, adjustable open-end, flare nut.
 Most HVAC technicians prefer using the ratchet-type box wrench.
 They are excellent time savers as they immediately tighten or loosen around nuts and bolts.
+You can click here for for more info about this tool.

 For refrigeration and air-conditioning systems, however, they go for the flare nuts.
 One note for you, though.
 The best ones are those that are made of alloy steel because they are tough.